boseabhishek/aws-lambda-dynamodb-apigw-with-go/dynamodb-lambda-go/README.md

 - a table name
 - a primary key attribute name and it's type

-Every other fields with value (data) could be added later with their values like below:
+Every other `ITEMS` with value and type could be added later with their values like below:

 ```
 $ aws dynamodb put-item \